Go Boston Card Online Guide

 You may have heard the nickname “Beantown” (which locals rarely use), but Boston is also known as “America’s Walking City,” thanks to its compact size.
 There’s a small town feel to it, best experienced on foot or by using public transportation (the T).

-We at the Smart Destinations ‘ohana,’ or family, want to help you get the most out of your trip, no matter what your interestes are.
-In this guide, you will discover all there is to see and do (fire-dancing, spear-throwing, and snorkeling included!) on Oahu.
+We at Smart Destinations want to help you get the most out of your trip, no matter what your interests are.
+In this guide, you will discover all there is to see and do in Boston and beyond.

 Every pass has a unique code, which will be scanned for admission to each attraction.
 For special offers at shops and restaurants, show your pass to your server or cashier.